 First, you will know from your first phone call that you are receiving care from people who truly care about you and who strive to provide you with excellence.
 Our care is always welcoming, holistic, compassionate and trauma-informed.

-Your Pelvic Floor Evaluation Appointment is Holistic
+Your Pelvic Floor Evaluation Appointment is Holistic.

 Your first appointment will be an evaluation, where we will go into depth with talking about your pelvic concerns.
 Some people come to us with focused and specific concerns, such as chronic lower abdominal pain that worsens with a full bladder.
 Other people come with more general pelvic concerns; for example, they had a child ten years ago and since then they have had some mild, annoying urinary incontinence and intimacy has not been quite the same.
 Men often present with severe pain that has been frustrating and ongoing.
 It is common that men have chronic prostatitis pain and/or nerve related problems of the pelvic floor.
 We are experts in nerve pain, including pain that radiates into the genitalia, perineum, anus and sit bones, as well as sciatic pain and other nerves.
 Rest assured, we will evaluate and treat every patient for the specifics related to numerous nerve conditions.
 Contact us for more information!

 We begin treatment on the first appointment.

 During this evaluation we begin treatment right away.
 This includes advising you on how to optimize bladder, bowel and intimacy function.
 If your child is our patient, we include the child and parent into all evaluation and treatment methods and all care is age-appropriate and focused upon optimizing the child’s bladder and bowel function.
 Our examination may include an in-depth assessment of your posture, hip mobility, low back function, thoracic spine and diaphragm.
 We examine and treat your abdominal wall strength and diastasis recti abdominus.
 Every adult patient receives a comprehensive myofascial assessment of all tissues from your shoulders to your knees (we check your neck and feet, if warranted, also).
 It is common that we find trigger points and areas of decreased blood flow in the tissues we evaluate and treat.
 As we discover items that are contributing to your symptoms, we educate you about our findings, commence treatment and help you understand what you can do to help yourself at home.
 Call us at (616) 516-4334 to speak with our knowledgeable staff to your questions answered and see about how we can help you!

-Our treatment is holisitic.
+Our treatment is holistic.
 This means that we evaluate and treat the numerous things that contribute to your pain, so that you experience excellent results.
 Our treatment is not cookie-cutter.
 You get specific care related to your body’s needs.
 Our care is often hands-on manual therapy that includes myofascial release, trigger point release, and nerve release.
 We also focus quite a bit on improving blood flow to your tissues because blood flow is the source of life & nutrition for your body, especially your nerves.
 We also offer treatment that is exercise based and focused upon recovering the coordination and firing of your pelvic floor muscles with your abdominals, low back, hips and knees/feet.
 For some people’s needs, we include balance training, jumping exercises and dynamic exercises that challenge the pelvic floor muscles so that they begin to fire more appropriately.
 We will assess and treat your abdominal wall so if you have a diastasis recti abdominus, we will provide very targeted exercises and myofascial work to facilitate recovery of your abdominal wall.
 Connect with us here to get started.

 Why Should I Choose to Come To Purple Mountain Physical Therapy?